cloud-hero/api-docs/index.html.md

 Parameter | Description
 --------- | -----------
+email | Your email address
-email | The ID of the kitten to retrieve password | The password for your account password_confirm | Same password as above name | Your company name user_name | Your email address again
+password | The password for your account password_confirm | Same password as above name | Your company name user_name | Your email address again

  CloudHero uses API keys to allow access to the API.